Garth Smith (musician, born 1960)

-Garth William Smith (born June 8, 1960) is a pianist/composer/musician accomplished in several styles of music including rock, country, classical and jazz.
-His current endeavor is creating spiritually uplifting piano arrangements of popular LDS Hymns.
-After living for many years in Oceanside, California, he currently resides in Bella Vista, Arkansas, and is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Garth William Smith (born June 8, 1960) is an American pianist and composer.
+Since 2014, he has focused on composing uplifting piano arrangements of popular hymns from the Church of Jesus Christ of Latter-day Saints (LDS).

 Early life and education

 Garth was born in Brigham City, Utah, the son of a senior executive chemical engineer working at Thiokol, G. Ray and JoAnne (Petty) Smith.
 After taking a short break to serve a mission to the Navajo people of Northern Arizona, Smith completed a college degree in Design Engineering Technology from Brigham Young University, graduating in the class of 1988.
 Afterwards, Smith accepted a position at Intergraph Corporation in Huntsville, Alabama.
 Later he moved to Carlsbad, California, to accept a design position with Callaway Golf.

 Music career

-Smith began his classical musical training on the piano at the age of 5.
-As a missionary and college student he would entertain many with his piano skills, including a special performance of a Beethoven sonata to over 15,000 people in the BYU Marriott Center at his college graduation.
+Smith began his classical musical training on the piano at age five.
+As a missionary and college student he entertained with his piano skills, including a special performance of a Beethoven sonata to over 15,000 people in the BYU Marriott Center at his college graduation.

 Smith has been a member of the American Society of Composers, Authors, and Publishers (ASCAP) and the Nashville Songwriters Association International.
 In 1999 he was the recipient of the California Country Music Association (CCMA) "Song of the Year" award for the song "Last Call."
 He has also performed as a keyboardist in jazz, rock, and country bands.